d2l-ai/d2l-vi/chapter_convolutional-neural-networks/conv-layer_vn.md

 ## Phát hiện biên của vật thể trong ảnh

 <!--
-Let us look at a simple application of a convolutional layer: detecting the edge of an object in an image by finding the location of the pixel change.
+Let's take a moment to parse a simple application of a convolutional layer: detecting the edge of an object in an image by finding the location of the pixel change.
 First, we construct an 'image' of $6\times 8$ pixels.
 The middle four columns are black (0) and the rest are white (1).
 -->